home-assistant/home-assistant.io/source/_integrations/proximity.markdown

 ## Sensors

-The following sensor entities will be created
+The following sensor entities will be created.

 ### Distance

-For each tracked device or person, the distance from the monitored zone in an unit depending on your [Home Assistant Unit System](/docs/configuration/basic) selection.
+For each tracked device or person, a sensor showing the distance from the monitored zone in a unit depending on your [Home Assistant Unit System](/docs/configuration/basic) selection is created.
 You can use the [Min/Max](/integrations/min_max) integration to determine the nearest and furthest distance.

 ### Direction of travel

-For each tracked device or person, the direction of travel to or from the monitored zone.
-Values are:
+For each tracked device or person, a Sensor showing the direction of travel to or from the monitored zone is created.
+Possible states are:

 - `not_set`
 - `arrived`